In This Article

 For routine care, look for reconstructing treatments that contain protein.
 Many include some form of the word "keratin."
 These are helpful for relaxed and color-treated hair or any hair that has not reached the point of breakage but could use a boost.

 You can apply these types of treatments two to three times per month, but they must be balanced with moisturizing conditioners to prevent dryness and breakage.
-Too much protein will leave your hair feeling brittle and crunchy.

 For a good at-home regimen to control breakage—particularly if you color, relax, texturize, or heat-style your hair on a regular basis—try: